infosimples/deathbycaptcha/README.md

 #### Ruby dependencies

 DeathByCaptcha >= 5.0.0 don't require specific dependencies.
-That saves you memmory and avoid conflicts with other gems.
+That saves you memory and avoid conflicts with other gems.

 #### Input image format